ligato/docs/docs/plugins/vpp-plugins.md

 - Example configuration interactions using an etcd data store, REST and gPRC.

 !!!
 Note
     For VPP plugins, REST supports the retrieval of the existing configuration.
-REST cannot be used to add, modify or delete configuration data.
+You can't use REST to add, modify or delete configuration data.

 ---

 **Agentctl**

-VPP configuration data can also be managed using `agentctl config` commands.
+You can manage VPP configurations using [agentctl][agentctl].
 ```
 Usage:	agentctl config COMMAND

-Manage agent configuration

 COMMANDS
+  delete      Delete config in agent
   get         Get config from agent
-  history     Retrieve config history
+  history     Show config history
   resync      Run config resync
   retrieve    Retrieve currently running config
   update      Update config in agent
+  watch       Watch events
 ```

-Reference: [agentctl config commands][agentctl-config]

 ---